Should I sign that lease?

 Building a sustainable, predictably successful business is not easy work.
 The slog takes a heavy toll on the owner.
 Many pay a high price professionally and personally.
 They do it willingly, mostly with enthusiasm because they’re devoted to their idea, their business.
 They endure the burden of leadership knowing that many people are relying on them to make the business more successful.
 Many dreams and aspirations hang in the balance based on the strength and resolve of the small business owner.
 And they wouldn’t have it any other way.

 I’ve had a lifelong love affair with small business because that’s where my career started.
-It’s where I’ve spent my life so far…in businesses with revenues ranging from a few million bucks a year to those doing under $50 million.
+It’s where I’ve spent my life so far…in businesses with revenues ranging from a few million bucks a year to those doing well over $100 million.
 I told you, it’s got less to do with a revenue amount as it does with the complexity of the org chart.
 That will help you understand where my heart is at and why I’m forming the Bula Network Owners’ Alliance, a peer advisory-based service designed to exclusively serve the small business owner, the #1.

 Improvement.
 Growth.
 They’re not goals.
 They’re a process.
 It comes natural to me because deep down I’m an operator.
 We know that life is about the process because it’s how we spend our days.
 Fall in love with how you spend your days and it’s a great way to go.
 It’s also the most effective path toward accomplishment.